GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 approaches are available, depending on your use case and the reason for remote hosting.
 Two such approaches are:

-**Configuration-driven features and logic** — In this approach, your extension loads a remote configuration (for example a JSON file) at runtime and caches the configuration locally.
+**Configuration-driven features and logic**—In this approach, your extension loads a remote configuration (for example a JSON file) at runtime and caches the configuration locally.
 The extension then uses this cached configuration to decide which features to enable.

-**Externalize logic with a remote service** — Consider migrating application logic from the extension to a remote web service that your extension can call.
+**Externalize logic with a remote service**—Consider migrating application logic from the extension to a remote web service that your extension can call.
 (Essentially a form of message passing.)
 This provides you the ability to keep code private and change the code on demand while avoiding the extra overhead of